 Losses from drips and leaks can form a significant but often overlooked use of water in the home.
 While slow drips and small leaks can seem inconsequential, the water losses incurred from these sources over time can be rather large, as was shown in the background material provided above from EPA.
-To examine how much water can be lost this way we'll be using a "drip calculator".
+To examine how much water can be lost this way we'll be using a "drip calculator" from the American Water Works Association.
 Access the calculator using the link below and answer the appropriate questions on the Activity Sheet.